 An interesting tidbit – the ancient Greeks, Romans, Egyptians, and Arabs all thought cardamom contained aphrodisiac qualities and added it to their love potions.
 I’ve read that it helps with erectile dysfunction.
 Maybe that’s why it’s so expensive?!

 Chai spices are loaded with major nutrition and without the extra calories.
 Nutmeg, cardamom, and ginger all have excellent health benefits, but as an added bonus, chai also contains the single most antioxidant-packed substances on the planet—like cloves and cinnamon.
 Add the spice mix to tea and you compound your antioxidants.

 Medicinal Goodness from this Easy Masala Chai

 Black tea – Tea is high in polyphenols, a potent antioxidant.
 Antioxidants have proven health benefits to cardiovascular health.
-I recommend using a Nilgiri Tea for this recipe.

 Black tea contains an amino acid called l-theanine, which is unique to tea and has some very interesting effects on the brain.
 L-theanine increases alpha brain waves inducing a calm and deeply relaxed state.
 Combined with the caffeine, which is about half the amount found in coffee, the overall effect is a focused calm.
 You can read more about the benefits of l-theanine here.